Asbestos in Wallpaper

-If you suspect your property contains asbestos wallpaper, avoid disturbing it and call our team now on 0800 358 1100 to book an asbestos survey.
+If you suspect your property contains asbestos wallpaper, avoid disturbing it and call our team now on 0800 358 1100 to book an asbestos survey or sampling.

 Why Was Asbestos Used in Wallpaper?

-Asbestos was added to wallpaper primarily to add durability and moisture resistance, but it also made it fireproof, and so people thought, safer.
+Asbestos was added to wallpaper primarily to add durability and moisture resistance, but it also made it fireproof, and so people thought safer for use in buildings.
 It was used mainly in the production of vinyl wallpaper, which was used for bathrooms and kitchens, where being moisture resistant and wipeable made it the perfect choice.

 The History of Asbestos in Wallpaper